• Disease Overview

 Affected populations

 Gitelman syndrome affects males and females in equally.
 The disorder occurs in approximately 1 in 40,000 Caucasian individuals.
-However, many cases of these disorders may go undiagnosed or misdiagnosed, making it difficult to determine the true frequency of Gitelman syndrome in the general population.
-The prevalence of individuals with one mutated copy of a gene (known as heterozygotes or carriers of the disease) is approximately 1% of European populations.
-These heterozygotes may enjoy a benefit of a small degree of salt wasting: they have lower blood pressures than the general population.
+However, many people may go undiagnosed or misdiagnosed, making it difficult to determine the true frequency of Gitelman syndrome in the general population.
+The prevalence of individuals with one variant copy of the SLC12A3 gene (known as heterozygotes or carriers) is approximately 1% of European populations.
+Carriers may have the benefit of a small degree of salt wasting: they have lower blood pressure than the general population.
+It is more prevalent in the Asian population and is estimated at around 1.7 per 1000 people.

 • < Previous section